Sumitdz/onebanc/README.md

 This project checks whether a given MPIN (4-digit or 6-digit) is **STRONG** or **WEAK**.
 It uses common patterns and personal demographic data such as Date of Birth (DOB), Spouse's DOB, and Wedding Anniversary to assess the MPIN's security.

-The project was created as part of the Data Science assignment for OneBanc Technologies.

-# MPIN Strength Checker – OneBanc Assignment

-This project checks whether a given MPIN (4-digit or 6-digit) is **STRONG** or **WEAK**.
-It uses common patterns and personal demographic data such as Date of Birth (DOB), Spouse's DOB, and Wedding Anniversary to assess the MPIN's security.

-The project was created as part of the Data Science assignment for OneBanc Technologies.

 ---

 ## 📁 Project Structure